reidMaks/view_assist_integration_uk/README.md

 A HUGE thank you goes out to Mark Parker @msp1974 for his MASSIVE help with making this a reality.
 Mark has written the majority of the integration with my guidance.
 You should check out his [Home Assistant Integration Examples](https://github.com/msp1974/HAIntegrationExamples) Github if you are intestered in creating your own integration.
 His work has propelled View Assist to first class in very short order.
 We would not be where we are today without his continued efforts and the hours and hours he has put in to make View Assist better!
 Thanks again Mark!

 # Install

-## Notes for existing VA users

-**A BIG warning for folks who will be updating.
-This is a major rewrite so you will be starting from scratch for the most part.
-You will definitely want to do a backup of your current VA settings and views and possibly save a copy of your current dashboard to avoid from losing something you would like to keep!**

-You will want to delete your View Assist dashboard before installing.
-I suggest that you save your dashboard as a text file (Raw configuration copy/paste).
-You will need to UPDATE your View Assist blueprints using the new blueprints.
-This is done by importing the new version of the blueprint and choosing to update the existing.
-This SHOULD allow for you to keep all settings but be warned that this is beta so problems may exist with keeping these settings in some cases.

 ## HACS
 * Install HACS if you have not already